Deceleration Distances

 The aircraft's speed tape provides a trend indicator.
 The trend indicator is a magenta arrow that points up or down from the speed pointer and indicates what the speed will be in 10 seconds.
 Reducing speed at a rate of at 5kts per 10 seconds is comfortable and typical.
 5kts per 10 seconds can be achieved while descending about 1100 to 500fpm at idle power.

-Our equation for speed as a function of time is as follows: $$v_{\text{fin}}=r(t)+v_{\text{init}}$$ Where:
+Our equation for velocity as a function of time is as follows: $$v(t)=\left(\frac{1\text{hr}}{3600\text{sec}}\right)(r \cdot t+v_{init})$$ Where:

-\(v_{\text{init}}\) is the initial speed,
+\(v_{\text{init}}\) is the initial speed in \(\text{kts}=\frac{NM}{hr}\),

-\(r\) is the rate of deceleration in \(\frac{\text{kts}}{\text{sec}}\),
+\(r\) is the rate of acceleration in \(\frac{\text{kts}}{\text{sec}}\),

 and \(t\) is time in seconds.

-It takes 10nm to slow from 250kts to 160kts if the speed trend vector points down 5kts.
+It takes 10NM to slow from 250kts to 160kts if the speed trend vector points down 5kts.

 Here is a table of different speed reductions and rates that might be interesting: